mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 Some people build Nginx themselves and do not end up having the standard nginx folder locations at `/etc/nginx`

-For users like this you can run the install-ngblocker, setup-ngxblocker and update-ngblocker specifying your folder location in the command lines as follows.
+For users like this you can run the install-ngxblocker, setup-ngxblocker and update-ngxblocker specifying your folder location in the command lines as follows.

 `sudo ./install-ngxblocker -x -c /usr/local/nginx/conf.d -b /usr/local/nginx/bots.d`